 Don’t worry a bit about this, the leaves that sprouted will die when the cold hits, and new leaves will sprout in the spring.

-Your garlic bed is now ready for the long winter, and we’ll see you back here in the spring when it’s time to harvest!
+Your garlic bed is now ready for the long winter, and we’ll see you back here in the summer when it’s time to harvest!

 Harvest and Curing Garlic